junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Chap.
 4 The joke Amelia whispers by Sam's ear that cracks his laughter is: "I hope you won't name our kid 'Kid'."

 Chap.
 4 Meg leaves a note saying Alaska is the World's End: Actually in the design, Alaska is not the only end.
 There are other ends, anywhere that feels like can't go any farther can be an "end."
 If that torn scrap is larger, Meg would want to add another line there (which end up getting taken out): "Try Ushuaia or Iceland if you like, but figured Alaska would be the closest to you."

 Chap.
+6 The quoting texts about cats' biology in Cas's knowledge library: quoted from Wikipedia

+Chap.
 6 The vast past memories of long-life being, the infinite future possibilities, enough to fit an infinite hole: inspired by Doctor Who S07E07 "The Rings of Akhaten", one of my favorite episodes.